patty-olanterns/mining_process_data/README.md

  # Mineral Content - Feed And Concentrate

-  This chart displays the percentage (%) of mineral content(Iron and Silica (Gangue) at a specific time interval.
-Feed refers to the raw product entering the process plant.
+  This chart displays the percentage (%) of mineral content(Iron and Silica) at a specific time interval.
+IRON_FEED AND SILICA_FEED refers to the raw product entering the process plant.
 CONC_IRON and CONC_SILICA are the percentage (%) of Iron and Silica (Gangue) in the Flotation Concentrate.

  <p style="text-align:center;">
     <img width="400" alt="Mineral Content Feed And Flotation Concentrate" src="https://github.com/patty-olanterns/mining_process_data/blob/main/MineralContentFeedAndConcentrate.png?raw=true">

 # Training_History_Losses_Graph

+  The following chart is a breakdown of the LSTM Model and the training losses (MAE - Mean Absolute Error) for training and validation data.

+  The model runs 100 times (epochs) and the lowest loss number is where the model is fitted and performing at its best!

  <p style="text-align:center;">
     <img width="400" alt="Training_History_Losses_Graph" src="https://github.com/patty-olanterns/mining_process_data/blob/main/TrainingHistoryLossesGraph.png?raw=true">